 Rib Eye Steak

 A classic continental dish that has made a strong comeback to mainstream restaurant culture, thanks to Gordon Ramsay’s obsession for perfection on Hell’s Kitchen.
 It is made by coating fillet mignon in a mushroom paste called a duxelle, thin layers of prosciutto and then tucked into puff pastry.
 The wellington was served with a garnish of glazed carrots, potato puree and red wine demi-glace.
-Given the amount of yelling that occurs on Hell’s Kitchen over poorly executed wellington, my expectation for this dish were very high.
-Perhaps Gordon trained his staff properly, because they perfectly nailed the execution of this dish with medium rare steak and golden brown pastry.
-When I ate the wellington, I was giddy that one of my foodie bucket list items, “eat a Gordon Ramsay beef wellington,” was met.
+The Chef nailed the execution of this dish with a perfect medium-rare temperature and golden brown pastry.
+When I ate the Wellington, I was giddy from the flavor combinations.
+This was a very exciting dish.

 Sides for Sharing: Mac and Cheese- “Cheesy Crack”